2016 Proverbs (Observations, generally speaking.):

 Conservatives seek to preserve longstanding meaning, community and high culture.

-Millennials, in this Age of Feelings, seek protectionism in safe spaces.
+Millennials, in this Age of Feelings, seek safe spaces.

-Blue-collar workers, who have not learned new skills, seek trade protectionism.
+Blue-collar workers, who have not learned new skills, seek protectionism.

 College students seek affirmation rather than the meaning of life.